YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Changing Encryption Keys
 +++++++++++++++++++++++++

-The only way to change the encryption key of a database file is to extract the data and load it into a new database file created with a different key.
-Use a logical multi site (LMS) application configuration to change keys while keeping the application available.
-For example, if A is initially the initiating (primary) instance and B the replicating (secondary) instance:

-* Bring down instance B and change the database keys with EXTRACT and LOAD.
-Remember to save the journal sequence numbers in the original database files, and to set the journal sequence number in all the newly created database files to the largest number in any original database file.

-* Bring up instance B and let it catch up with A.

-* At a convenient time, switchover.
-Now application logic executes on B and A is the replicating instance.

-* Bring down instance A and change the database keys with either EXTRACT/LOAD or using a backup from B. Then bring it back up and let it catch up.

-* To restore the original operating configuration, switchover at a convenient time.
-Now A again executes application logic which is replicated to B.

-YottaDB suggests using different encryption keys for different instances, so that if the keys for one instance are compromised, the application can be kept available from another instance whose keys are not compromised, while changing the encryption keys on the instance with compromised keys.
+YottaDB recommends rotating (changing) the encryption key of the database for better security.
+The frequency of encryption key rotation depends on your security requirements and policies.
+MUPIP REORG -ENCRYPT provides the option to encrypt a database or rotate the keys of an already encrypted database.
+If you are using replication, you can encrypt the replicating secondary instance first to prevent your originating primary instance from any additional IO load that MUPIP REORG -ENCRYPT may add.
+FIS suggests using different encryption keys for different instances, so that if the keys for one instance are compromised, the application can be kept available from another instance whose keys are not compromised, while changing the encryption keys on the instance with compromised keys.
+For more information, refer to “-Encrypt”.

 ++++++++++++++++++
 Database Creation
 ++++++++++++++++++

-Just as there is no way to change the encryption key of a database file, it is not possible to turn on encryption for an unencrypted database file, or to turn it off for an encrypted database file.
-Once a database file is created, its encryption attributes are immutable.
-To create an encrypted database, use GDE to specify encryption in the global directory file.
-Then use MUPIP CREATE to create an encrypted database and MUPIP LOAD to load data into it.
+To create a new encrypted database, first use GDE to flag the database file for encryption (with the -ENCRYPTION segment qualifier).
+Then, create a $ydb_crypt_config file and work with your security team to obtain the relevant encryption keys.
+Then, use the maskpass utility to set the environment variable ydb_passwd to the obfuscated form of the passphrase keyring.
+Finally, execute MUPIP CREATE to create an encrypted database and MUPIP REORG -ENCRYPT=<encr_key> to encrypt the blocks of the database.

+Once you encrypt a database, you cannot turn off encryption, it stays encrypted even if you specify MUPIP SET -NOENCRYPTABLE.
+If you wish any of the data in an encrypted database to be available unencrypted, you must extract the data and load it into a new database created to be unencypted and appropriately map the new database with a global directory.
+You can also use a MERGE command and multiple global directories to move data in either direction between encrypted and unencrypted database files.

 -------------------------------------
 Plugin Architecture and Interface